pyeventsourcing/eventsourcing/README.md

 ## Motivation and Inspiration

-Event sourcing is really useful, but there is no event sourcing package in Python.
+Event sourcing is really fantastic, but there doesn't seem to be a general library for event sourcing in Python.
+The 'rewind' package is coded to work with ZeroMQ.
+The 'event-store' looks to be along the right lines, but provides an event store rather than a full library for event sourcing.

-Although you can implement this stuff new for each project, there are common codes which can be reused.
+Although the event sourcing patterns are simple, and they can be rewritten for each project, there are distinct cohesive mechanisms, for example replaying stored domain events into an up-to-date domain entity, that can usefully be reused.
+Quoting from the "Cohesive Mechanism" pattern in Eric Evan's Domain Driven Design:

-Other packages on PyPI such as rewind and event-store don't really provide a library for event sourcing.
+"Partition a conceptually COHESIVE MECHANISM into a separate lightweight framework.
+Particularly watch for formalisms for well-documented categories of of algorithms.
+Expose the capabilities of the framework with an INTENTION-REVEALING INTERFACE.
+Now the other elements of the domain can focus on expressing the problem ("what"), delegating the intricacies of the solution ("how") to the framework."

 Inspiration: